nigelmalaba1/Breakfast-Microservice-with-Flask/README.md

 # WebApp
-Simple Login Page using Flask Microservice
+Web App with Login Page using Flask Microservice to recommend a breakfast menu

 Create virtualenv: python3 -m venv <name_of_virtual_environment>